Welcome to the 100 Million Academy Review!

 Both websites have similarities; no wonder since they have the same founders.

-We have seen that FFM does not have actual training that would bring some value for the customer.
+We have seen that FFM does not have actual training that would bring some value to the customer.

 Not mentioning the empty promises on the FFM website.

 One of the biggest differences I see is that the FFN was registered in April 2017 and 100MA only in June 2019.

 So not so many people know about the real intention of the 100MA, yet.

 Are we going to find out that this is just another project of Joel Marion, Dan Fleyshman, and Cody Sperber?